andrewrgarcia/andrewrgarcia/README.md

 - 🌱 I’m currently learning **EVERYTHING** 😩

-- 👯 I’m looking to collaborate on C++ projects, indie software projects, new open-source game engines
+- 👯 I’m looking to collaborate on C++ and Python projects, indie software projects, new open-source game engines

 - 😄 Pronouns: You may call me any pronoun you'd like